wen00033/new-blog/src/pages/work/work-3.md

 website: "https://multi-step-formpage.netlify.app/"
 ---

-To create this website, I have created in VUE composition API.
-Create 4 steps and connect with VUE router by Emittiing the function to the APP and passing to the step component as prop.
+To create this website, I created in Vue composition API.
+Create 4 steps and connect with the VUE router by emit the function to the APP and passing it to the step component as prop.